Working at Southampton

 "Academic positions are relatively few and far between so I decided to apply to come and work at Southampton when I saw a lectureship advertised here.

-"It is an exciting department as there is a very active and internationally recognised research group in theoretical particle physics with a very strong subgroup in my own research area - lattice quantum chromodynamics (QCD).
+"It is an exciting school as there is a very active and internationally recognised research group in theoretical particle physics with a very strong subgroup in my own research area - lattice quantum chromodynamics (QCD).

 "My research involves supercomputer simulations of QCD.
 These calculations reveal particle masses and interaction rates that we can compare to experimental results from powerful particle accelerators such as the Large Hadron Collider (LHC).
 This tests our theoretical understanding of the standard model of particle physics and seeks clues on new physics beyond.